Glashütte Limburg Crystal Glass Pendant Lamp

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn – Germany.

-Other versions: Made in different sizes and colours.
+Other versions: This Glashütte Limburg crystal glass pendant lamp was made in several sizes and colours.

 This spectacular hand blown pendant lamp is in a rarely-seen size.
 None of these lamps are identical and are all handmade by the glass masters of the company.
 This one is made in the Murano style; clear crystal glass combined with white flakes.